knobs-dials/straceD/README.md

 I think a process can be straced only once at a time, so think about possible clashes with similar tools, debuggers and such.

-The 'if they keep doing so' test is 'if we see it ps output more than once, half a second apart' (with defaults) is pretty coarse and can miss small things (arguably a feature), , but also be a little spammy.
+The "if is stays in D state" is actually "if ps reports that more than once, half a second apart" (with defaults), which is somewhat coarse and can miss small things (arguably a feature), but also be a little spammy.
 It should probably be a little more tweakable.

 ## Example